 A continuing resolution, or “CR”, is a temporary funding measure that Congress can use to fund the federal government for a limited amount of time.
 Continuing resolutions are often employed to avoid a government shutdown and give lawmakers more time to enact the twelve appropriation bills that are necessary to fund the federal government for the full fiscal year.

 Currently, five of the twelve regular appropriation bills have been enacted for the full year; the rest of the federal government is operating under a CR.
 On September 21, 2018, three of twelve appropriation bills for FY2019 were enacted — Energy/Water, Military Construction/Veterans Affairs, and Legislative Branch.
 Two additional bills, for Defense and Labor/Health and Human Services/Education, were enacted on September 28.
-The remaining seven bills were initially under a CR through December 7; that deadline has been extended through December 21.
-By that date, lawmakers will have to enact legislation covering the rest of the year or pass another CR to avoid a partial government shutdown.
+The remaining seven bills were initially under a CR through December 7 — a deadline that was extended through December 21.
+On that date, Congress failed to pass further legislation, which led to a partial government shutdown.
+On January 25, lawmakers enacted a CR that ended the partial shutdown and funded the government through February 15.
+By that date, lawmakers will have to enact legislation covering the rest of the year or pass another CR to avoid another partial government shutdown.

 While temporary funding measures often avoid shutdowns, they also reflect the failure of lawmakers to reach agreement on some or all appropriation bills for a full fiscal year.
 Funding the government for a full year is preferable to using a CR because it allows government agencies to plan appropriately and match their resources with their responsibilities.
 Predictability benefits the economy by providing certainty about government actions.